© 2021 Ezoic Inc.

 Outlined below are some steps that can be taken to improve your cache hit rate if you're seeing a high amount of cache misses for your site.

 When you enable the caching app, it will automatically respect whatever 'maximum cache age' headers you have set up on the origin server end.
-However, if there is no maximum age specified in the cache headers, we will set a default 24 hour caching age (86400).
-This means that your pages will be stored in our CDN for 24 hours before they are updated.
+However, if there is no maximum age specified in the cache headers, we will set a default 30 day caching age (2592000).
+This means that your pages will be stored in our CDN for 30 days before they are updated.
 You are able to increase the cache age so that your pages are stored for longer before they are updated.
-If your cache hit rate is low, increasing the cache age to 2 or 3 days you could improve this.
-Editing the cache age can be achieved by clicking “Update Cache Settings Values” and setting the number of seconds under Default Cache Age (we have a minimum of 36000 seconds = 1 hour that must be set).
+If your cache hit rate is low, increasing the cache age to 30 days (if your Default Cache Age was previously set to less than this) could improve this.
+Editing the cache age can be achieved by clicking “Update Cache Settings Values” and setting the number of seconds under Default Cache Age (we have a minimum of 3600 seconds = 1 hour that must be set).
 Once edited, this can be saved by clicking “Update Domain Setting Values:

 The caching app is set up to automatically respect any caching rules set up for your site when you integrate.
 However, sometimes the cache control headers set up at your server end can prevent our cache from hitting.
 These can include cache-control headers, vary headers and expires headers.